awhewell/sql-script-generator/README.md

 Parent | The owning table / view / UDTT
 Children | An empty collection
 Ordinal | Ordinal number (1 based)
-IsCaseSensitive | Is using case sensitive collation IsComputed | True if the column is computed
+SqlType | English description of the column type HasDefaultValue | True if the column has a default value IsCaseSensitive | Is using case sensitive collation IsComputed | True if the column is computed
 IsIdentity | True if it is the table's identity column IsNullable | True if nullable
-SqlType | English description of the column type

 ## Project Model